Oakley Elementary School

 To facilitate meaningful parent involvement in our school we will:

-8. Build the capacity of school staff to work with parents: The school will work with the district Title I and LEP programs to train and education staff in how to reach out to, communicate with, work with parents as equal partners and build ties between the parent and the school.
-The school will use the knowledge obtained from Jerry Lilly’s Parental Involvement Training the plan for the future.
+- Build the capacity of school staff to work with parents: The school will work with the district Title I and LEP programs to train and education staff in how to reach out to, communicate with, work with parents as equal partners and build ties between the parent and the school.